 Blew surfacer lightly.

-Linkage of the camping pot and both hands finger-tip was the most important in this figure, I adhered it first, I can take care of both shoulders later.
+Linkage of the camping pot and both hands finger-tip was the most important in this figure, I adhered to it first, I can take care of both shoulders later.
 Small finger-tip adjustment is sensitive work.

-It’s not difficult assembling of coat parts.
+It’s not the difficult assembling of coat parts.

-I think I’ll paint coats of the figure again, because Mr. color yellow ocher which is indicated in the instruction manual is different from my image.
+I think I’ll paint coats of the figure again because Mr. color yellow ocher which is indicated in the instruction manual is different from my image.

 Regarding the white aviation identification mark, I thought that decal was in the box but wasn’t there, I must paint it by myself.
-I masked it and now painting matte white.
+I masked it and now painting it matte white.

-Good accent of measurement pole vivid color.
+The good accent of measurement pole vivid color.

 The bottom of the box compartment where an antitank gun was in only blew earth brown lightly, but I should have done more tipping weathering.
 I feel it’s a little simple.

-Loader area was shone in silver and looking good.
+The loader area was shone in silver and looking good.

 Because it was the place where a gunner worked busily, I painted the floor with rust and soot moderately.
-I think the gunner’s area is very narrow space.
+I think the gunner’s area is a very narrow space.

 I wanted to make the feeling that the painting came off and show up the German gray undercoated., but the hue of the gray painting part was too dark.

-Camouflage of the red brown was too much contrasted at the beginning, finally matched with the base color dark yellow.
+Camouflage of the red-brown was too much contrasted at the beginning, finally matched with the base color dark yellow.

-After finishing both the face and the coat by oil painting, drawing brush spot has appeared.
-I can not see these spots as far as decorated on my shelves, but unpleasant when took a photo especially zoomed up.
+After finishing both the face and the coat by oil painting, a drawing brush spot has appeared.
+I can not see these spots as far as decorated on my shelves, but it was unpleasant when took a photo especially zoomed up.
 I’m not good at handling oil painting, maybe I should have thinned down by thinner or something.